The Clark County Health

 Department offers various programs for the community and schools such as:

-skills to prevent pregnancy, STIs, and HIV.
+the Risk Classes topics include: forming healthy relationships, financial literacy, assertiveness, preventing pregnancy, STIs, and HIV.
 This is a 16 session curriculum taught to Clark County High School

 Mental Health First Aid Training- This training teaches individuals how to identify, understand,

 and respond to signs of mental illness and substance use disorders in adolescents.
 This training is offered to the school system

 as a 6 hour training.
 This training is